chall32/chall32.github.io/_posts/2020-09-10-esxi7-missing-percs-pt2.md

 <img style="display: block; margin-left: auto; margin-right: auto;" alt="Power On 11" src="/images/esxi7-missing-percs-pt2/esxi7-missing-percs2-14.png">

-Lets leave bring all of the VMs back online and leave the background initialisation to continue in the er, background. :grin:
+Lets bring all of the VMs back online and leave the background initialisation to continue in the er, background. :grin:

 All in all, it took just under 12 hours to finish the background initialisation of both RAID5 sets.